 ×Sedeveria 'Blue Burrito'

-x Sedeveria 'Blue Burrito' is an attractive succulent plant that tends to grow in clumps.
-It has long stems with blue leaves with a pink flush at tips.
-Leaves have a powdery coating of farina and will turn darker with age.
+×Sedeveria 'Blue Burrito' is an attractive succulent that tends to grow in clumps.
+It has long stems that bear blue leaves with a pink flush arranged in rosettes at the tip of the stems.
+The leaves have a powdery coating and turn darker with age.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 45 °F (+7.2 °C).